hta218/leohuynh.dev/README.md

 More than just technical stuff, there are personal thoughts about work and life from the perspective of a software engineer.

-It would be highly appreciated if I could read your comment on what I wrote
+It would be highly appreciated if I could read your comment on what I wrote.

 ## Tech stack